JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 ```

 ### sys_socket() ###
-Then, we proceed to create the socket.
+<p style="text-align: justify;">Then, we proceed to create the socket.
 For this purpose, we will use socketcall() syscall, which will allow us to easily call subsequent types of system calls (socket, bind, listen ....).
 At this point I would like to explain the principle of system calls.
-Their list, in the case of systems based on intel x86 processors, can be found in the file:
+Their list, in the case of systems based on intel x86 processors, can be found in the file:</p>

 - /usr/include/i386-linux-gnu/asm/unistd_32.h

 Each call system has its own identifier, which if you want to call directly describes it.
 For example, socketcall () has the identifier 102, which can be easily checked by grepping its name.